RetroDECK/ES-DE/USERGUIDE-DEV.md

 As the artwork files also come with the .zip file extension they will show up inside ES-DE as if they were game files.
 So it's recommended to hide the entire artwork directory using the _Hidden_ option in the metadata editor, or alternatively exclude them from the multi-scraper using the _Exclude from multi-scraper_ option.

 Be aware that neither ScreenScraper nor TheGamesDB currently support the MAME software list names natively so you'll need to refine the searches or the scraper services are unlikely to return any results at all (or very inaccurate results at best).
+However, if you have game files that match the MD5 hashes in the ScreenScraper database, then the games will scrape correctly regardless of their names.

 **Method 2, simulation**